Skip to main content

 Cappadocia: More Than Just Underground Cities

 While the underground cities are a fascinating attraction, Cappadocia has much more to offer.
-Don’t miss the opportunity to experience a magical hot air balloon ride over the fairy chimneys, explore the Goreme Open Air Museum with its ancient rock-cut churches, hike through the stunning Rose Valley, and marvel at the panoramic views from Uchisar Castle.
-Experiencing a traditional Turkish night is also a must!
+Don’t miss a magical hot-air balloon ride over the fairy chimneys, the rock-cut churches of the Göreme Open-Air Museum, a hike through Red Valley, and the panoramic views from Uçhisar Castle.
+See more in our top things to do in Cappadocia guide.

 After a day of exploring the underground wonders and the captivating landscapes of Cappadocia, recharge at King’s Coffee Cappadocia in Goreme.
-Enjoy specialty coffee with stunning fairy chimney views in their cozy cave interior.
-They also serve excellent Turkish coffee and espresso drinks.
-Their sister cafe, Queen’s Coffee, is known for its artisan pastries and Instagram-worthy presentation, offering a great atmosphere to relax and plan your next Cappadocian adventure.
+Enjoy specialty coffee with stunning fairy-chimney views in their cozy cave interior, plus excellent Turkish coffee and espresso drinks — a great spot to relax and plan your next Cappadocian adventure.

 Preserving Cappadocia’s Heritage